xfqwdsj/IAmNotADeveloper/README_en.md

 ## Privacy Agreement

-The "test" function of this application will obtain the status of your corresponding system switch, including:
+The "Test" function of this application will obtain the status of your corresponding system switch, including:

-- Developer Mode
+- Developer mode
 - USB debugging
 - Wireless debugging